 Near Coincident/NOS and ORTF miking have both mics facing away from each other at either a 90 degree angle, 12" apart (Near Coincident/NOS), 110 degree angle and 7" apart (ORTF).
 NOS stands for Nederlandse Omroep Stichting (Dutch Broadcast Foundation) while ORTF stands for Office de Radiodiffusion Télévision Française at Radio France.

-To choose between NOS and ORTF miking techniques depend on how large or wide your kit setup is.
+To choose between NOS and ORTF miking techniques depend on how large or wide your drum kit setup is.
 NOS tends to sound better with smaller kits because of the tighter angle while ORTF favors larger kits or capturing better room ambience

 For the Arch method i get a piece of string and tape it to the right edge of the snare and pull the string to a space above the center of the hat, crash and rack tom.
 This is where you will place the first mic.
 For the second mic, I use the same string and place it above the spot between the ride and the floor tom.
 Both mics point to the snare drum.
 This results in a tight overhead sound with lots of snare tone coming through.